Recurring Saturday Night Live characters and sketches introduced 1981–82: Buckwheat

 The Our Gang character of Buckwheat, portrayed as an adult by Eddie Murphy, sang current hits in garbled speech.
 His first appearance, on October 10, 1981, was in a commercial parody for an album titled, Buh-Weet Sings.
-Right before each song, subtitles on the screen would list the name, spelled phonetically exactly as Buckwheat would say it (example: "Lookin' for Love" became "Wookin' Pa Nub" and "Three Times a Lady" became "Fee Tines a Mady").
+Right before each song, subtitles on the screen would list the title, spelled phonetically exactly as Buckwheat would say it (example: "Lookin' for Love" became "Wookin' Pa Nub" and "Three Times a Lady" became "Fee Tines a Mady").
 One song, "Bette Davis Eyes" is so poorly pronounced that the superimposed title is "???".
 Those who wanted to purchase the album were instructed to send money to "Bah Firty Fee, New Nork, New Nork".

 The character was also the central focus of a series of sketches called "Who Shot Buckwheat?", which parodied the then-recent TV coverage of assassinations and attempted assassinations of public figures, such as the attempted assassination of President Ronald Reagan and the murder of John Lennon, as well as the "Who Shot J.R.?" storyline on the television series Dallas.